 Our business is seasonal and decreases in the demand for propane because of warmer-than-normal heating season weather or unfavorable weather conditions may adversely affect our results of operations.
 Because many of our customers rely on propane as a heating fuel, our results of operations are adversely affected by warmer-than-normal heating season weather.
 Weather conditions have a significant impact on the demand for propane for both heating and agricultural purposes.
 Accordingly, the volume of propane sold is at its highest during the peak heating season of October through March and is directly affected by the severity of the winter weather.
-For example, historically approximately 60% to 70% of our annual retail propane volumes are sold during these months.
+For example, historically, approximately 60% to 70% of our annual retail propane volumes are sold during these months.
 There can be no assurance that normal winter weather in our service territories will occur in the future.

 The agricultural demand for propane is also affected by weather, as dry or warm weather during the harvest season may reduce the demand for propane.
-Our ACE operations experience higher volumes in the spring and summer, mainly due to the grilling season.
-Sustained periods of unfavorable weather conditions, including periods of significant rainfall, can negatively affect our ACE revenues.
-Unfavorable weather conditions may also cause a reduction in the purchase and use of grills and other propane appliances, which could reduce the demand for our ACE cylinders.
+Our ACE and Cynch operations experience higher volumes in the spring and summer, mainly due to the grilling season.
+Sustained periods of unfavorable weather conditions, including periods of significant rainfall, can negatively affect our ACE and Cynch revenues.
+Unfavorable weather conditions may also cause a reduction in the purchase and use of grills and other propane appliances, which could reduce the demand for our ACE and Cynch cylinders.

 The potential effects of climate change may affect our business, operations, supply chain and customers, which could adversely impact our financial condition and results of operations.

-Shifts and fluctuations in weather patterns and other environmental conditions, including temperature and precipitation levels, may affect consumer demand for our energy products and services.
+Shifts and fluctuations in weather patterns and other environmental conditions, including temperature and precipitation levels, may affect consumer demand for our products and services.
 In addition, the potential physical effects of climate change, such as increased frequency and severity of storms, floods and other climatic events, could disrupt our operations and supply chain, and cause us to incur significant costs in preparing for or responding to these effects.
 These or other meteorological changes could lead to increased operating costs, capital expenses or supply costs.
-Our commercial and residential customers may also experience the potential physical impacts of climate change and may incur significant costs in preparing for or responding to these efforts, including increasing the mix and resiliency of their energy solutions and supply.
+Our commercial and residential customers may also experience the potential physical impacts of climate change and may incur significant costs in preparing for or responding to these efforts, including increasing the mix and resiliency of their energy solutions and supply, which may adversely impact their ability to pay for our products and services or decrease demand for our products and services.
 The impact of any one or all of the foregoing factors may adversely affect our financial condition and results of operations.